liumuzi/liumuzi.github.io/_posts/2019-09-10-summer research.md

 * Worked with a team of 5 to implement and analyze the combined mechanism

-* Completed a research report and a poster presentation of the works in summer 2017 at the Chinese University of Hong Kong
+* Completed [a research report and a poster presentation](https://github.com/liumuzi/2017summer) of the works in summer 2017 at the Chinese University of Hong Kong.
 <br><br>